Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 202       r_f4_req.bits.addr,
 203       io.f2_btb_resp.bits.target)))))
 ```

 As shown in the BoomFrontendModule,
 depending on the fetch_controller.io.imem_req.valid signal,
 s0_pc (next fetch address) is determined.
-The first stage (F0) of the FetchControlUnit determines
-if the next fetch address should be changed
-from current PC + 4.
+To determine the redirection,
+it should reflect multiple information derived from
+different pipeline stages.
 *f0_redirect_val* is bool type variable
-which indicates whether the next fetch address should be redirected.
+indicating whether the next fetch address should be redirected.
 For example, branch, flush, sfence, btb response signals affects redirection.
+When redirection is necessary,
-Also, *f0_redirect_pc* determines the redirected fetch address.
+*f0_redirect_pc* contains the redirected fetch address.
 Multiple cascaded Mux determines the redirected address
 dpending on the different redirect signals.
 Theses two signals are transferred to the BoomFrontendModule
 through the ready-valid interface.

+In addition to fetching actual instructions and feed them to the execution unit,
+determining the next fecth address is one of the most important job of the front-end.
+Therefore, while we traverse the 5 stage pipelines of front-end,
+it is worthwhile to carefully look at
+the dependent signals that can affect those two signals
+that can determine redirection.

 ```scala
 205   //-------------------------------------------------------------